Rafael-Maranhao/Portfolio/README.md

-# Portfólio de Projetos
+# Project Portfolio

-Aqui estão reunidos os trabalhos realizados pelo analista de dados Rafael Faria.
+Here are the projects carried out by Data Analyst Rafael Faria.